adam-bunce/scuffed-metar/README.md

 but doing it on demand when the page is requested minimizes the load on 3rd party servers (feels like bad manners to spam requests if the data isn't needed).

 Other pages are a single request so their load times are much quicker.

+## What the People Are Saying
+- "[they] can make a better weather app in their parents basement than [the] CFPS weather website"
+- "scuffed metar  is so ideal for our operation"
+- "sh*t looks clean af on mobile"